Fate of $\theta_{12}$ under $\mu-\tau$ Reflection Symmetry in Light of the First JUNO Results: Numerical Analysis and Model Predictions

 \subsection{Constraints on Model Parameters from the Solar Mixing Angle $\boldsymbol{\theta_{12}}$}

 We begin by examining the correlation between the solar mixing angle $\theta_{12}$ and the model parameters.
 We find that $\sin^2\theta_{12}$ exhibits a strong dependence on the ratios of model parameters, defined as $r_1 \equiv |D/A|$, $r_2 \equiv |D/B|$, and $r_3 \equiv |A/B| \equiv r_2/r_1$.
-The model predictions are shown as blue and green scatter points corresponding to case-I and case-II, respectively.
+The allowed parameter spaces of the model are shown as blue and green scatter points corresponding to case-I and case-II, respectively.
 In Fig.~\ref{fig:r1}, we show the correlation between $\sin^2{\theta_{12}}$ and the ratio $r_1$.

 The left and right panels correspond to case-I and case-II, respectively.
 The allowed $3 \sigma$ ranges of $\sin^2{\theta_{12}}$ from JUNO and AHEP global fit are indicated by the brown and light red bands, respectively.